rmoscoe/odyssey/README.md

 At that point, I was far enough along that there was no reason to start over and use Django views, so I continued building the API with DRF ViewSets.
 But I could have saved myself some trouble by reading the View Layer section of the Django documentation.

-Along with the views for CRUD functions on my models, I created a view to interface with PaLM2's Python client and generate an adventure.
+Along with the views for CRUD functions on my models, I created a view to interface with Gemini's Python client and generate an adventure.
 I had already developed and refined the prompt, but I needed to parameterize it to incorporate user input.

 Once my models and views were complete, I tested all of my routes and CRUD functionality using [Insomnia](https://insomnia.rest/).
 Almost everything worked flawlessly in these early tests, but I learned one more important lesson: